STUDY JAPANESE ONLINE WITH NATIVES HERE

 Basho can be used to talk about a construction site, a movie location, and many other examples.

-We also find situations where the BA [場] finds himself alone.
-This ideogram alone can refer to a situation, placement, scene, session, round, field and other situations.
+We also found situations where the BA [場] stands alone.
+This ideogram alone can refer to a situation, placement, scene, session, round, field, and other situations.

 Place in Japanese - what's the difference between basho and tokoro?